Definition of Accumulation

 Warwick and Talbot, Salisbury and Gloucester,

-In the excerpt, Shakespeare has gathered similar words for King Harry.
+In this excerpt, Shakespeare has gathered similar words to describe King Harry.
 Henry memorizes the name and nobility of the king by mentioning: “Bedford, Exeter, Warwick, Talbot, Salisbury, and Gloucester.”

 “I don’t know how to manage my time; he does.